 An attribution in SEEK allows you, where appropriate, to select the asset from which your asset was derived from (stored within SEEK).
 As you type in the attribution, related assets will appear in a drop down menu.

-Contributors are others who have been involved in generating the asset, through for example planning, experimentation, or analysis.
+Creators are others who have been involved in generating the asset, through for example planning, experimentation, or analysis.
 They may not necessarily be the same person that registered the item - the Contributor.

 You can also include non-SEEK creators.

-You can also add non-SEEK contributors using free text.
+You can also add non-SEEK creators using free text.